JiangyuWang20/medical-eda-dashboard/README.md

 # Medical Dataset Visualization Dashboard

-This project performs exploratory data analysis (EDA) on the Kaggle Diabetes Dataset.
+This project performs exploratory data analysis (EDA) on the Diabetes Dataset.
 It generates publication-quality visualizations to identify key risk factors for diabetes.

 ## Features